subfold/workers-proxy/README.md

 ### Origin

 The `origin` option is the URL of the target server you want to proxy requests to.
+Traffic that doesn't match a rewrite or redirect rule will be proxied to this URL.

 ### Rewrites